 Any bulbs can be incorporated into layers, but you will have the best results when you choose bulbs with similar preferences for moisture levels, sunlight exposure, and soil type.
 Depending on the planting depth or size of container you may be using, you can create 2-4 layers, positioning the largest, latest blooming bulbs on the bottom layer and the smaller, earlier bloomers on the top layer closest to the soil’s surface.
 Popular bulbs for layering include…

-- Mid-Season (Middle) Layers: Daffodils, tulips, allium, grape hyacinths
+- Mid-Season (Middle) Layers: Daffodils, Tulips, Alliums, Grape hyacinths

 When choosing bulbs for your pots or landscape layering, consider the flower colors and opt for coordinating hues, bearing in mind that the earliest bloomers and latest bloomers are not likely to be seen at the same time.
 This is a good opportunity to create a color-changing arrangement that will offer continual thrills as the seasons change.
 At the same time, opt for flowers of different heights for even more textural interest.
 Learn more about best practices of bulb planting.

-If you’re a rodent working hard to fill up your food cache, bulbs are a perfect to-go meal.
+If you’re a rodent or deer working hard for calories before winter, bulbs are a perfect to-go meal.
 They’re tasty, nutritious and easy to transport.
 But there are ways you can deter vermin from gobbling up your bulbs.

-Plant bulbs they tend to avoid, including daffodils, alliums, scilla (Siberian squill), hyacinths, muscari (grape hyacinths), fritillaria, camassia, chionodoxa, and galanthus (snowdrops)
+Plant bulbs deer and rodents tend to avoid, including daffodils, alliums, scilla (Siberian squill), hyacinths, muscari (grape hyacinths), fritillaria, camassia, chionodoxa, and galanthus (snowdrops).

 Deter them with a repellant: We carry and espouse the organic repellents Everguard (which can be sprayed right onto the bulbs), Repels All, and Plantskydd, proven to deter critters when used as instructed.
-Another way to protect your bulbs is to plant them with Soil Perfector, a shale mineral product that improves soil structure and creates a gritty texture that is, if you’re a rodent, unpleasant to dig through or chew.
+Another way to protect your bulbs is to plant them with Soil Perfector, a shale mineral product that improves soil structure and creates a gritty texture that is unpleasant to dig through or chew.
 Adding granulated garlic or crushed red pepper flakes may also help deter nibbling.

 Hide the evidence.
 Tamp down the dirt, and clean up the planting area when you’re done, so you don’t leave clues that there might be something tasty underground.
 Chipmunks and squirrels are curious, and freshly dug soil is a clue that something has been recently buried.
 Spreading a thin layer of bark mulch or shredded leaves over newly planted areas will help to hide the disturbance.